AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/12_classes.md

 // goodbye friend
 ```

 As you can see everything works just like before.
-As we mentioned at the beginning, Classes are just a syntactical sugar, a nicer way of doing inheritance.
+As we mentioned at the beginning, `class`es are just a syntactical sugar, a nicer way of doing inheritance.

 &nbsp;